ityutin/df-and-order/README.md

 Using **df-and-order** your interactions with dataframes become very clean and predictable.

-- Tired of absolute file paths in shared notebooks in your repository?
+- Tired of absolute file paths to data in shared notebooks in your repository?
-- Can't remember how your dataframes were generated?
+- Can't remember how your datasets were generated?
-- Want to have a reproducibility on data transformations?
+- Want to have safe and reproducible data transformations?
 - Like declarative config-based solutions?

 Good news for you!

+## How it looks in code?
 Imagine the world where all you need to do for reading some dataframe you need just a few lines:

 ```python